cristined/woke-books/README.md

 #### a.k.a Underrepresented Author Book Recommender

 ## Mission
 Reading is one of the best tools we have to try to see the world from a perspective that is different from our own.
+Recommendation engines are often echo chambers suggesting items solely on their similarity to what you have previously read.
 I wanted to create a book recommender that would show me books that are not just like the books I have read before, but are in the genres I am interested in but by authors with different perspectives than I normally read and help expand my worldview.

 ## Process